haowulab/haowulab.github.io/pages/bio.md

 in <a href="https://www.jax.org/research-and-faculty/research-labs/the-churchill-lab">
 Dr. Gary Churchill's statistical genetics group</a>.
 I learnt a lot in those four
-years through my work and was exposed to the fancinating world of genetic and genomic researches.
+years through my work, and was exposed to the fancinating world of genetic and genomic research.
 I developed and co-developed
 several software packages for QTL mapping and gene expression microarray data analysis.
 See <a href="software.html">Software page</a> for details.
 <p>
 I became a senior software engineer in early
-2005 and felt the learning curve was saturated as a programmer.
+2005 and felt the learning curve was saturated as a scientific programmer.
 I had an urge to go back to graduate school and study math/statistics and biology in a systematical and rigorous way.
 My major career goal at that time was to find an